bmoshe/bootcamp-backend/README.md

 So, instead of calling `FactoryBot.build(:task)` we can just say `build(:task)`.

 Before we go any further, we'll want to make sure our factory is valid according to our model's validations.
-We can do this by running our test suite, or just this specific file:
+We can do this by running our test suite, or just a specific file:

 ```bash
 rspec spec/models/task_spec.rb